“I just want to support her, she’s the mum.”

 “She’s all about the baby, not about me anymore.”

-Some of the dads I’ve seen had diagnosed postnatal depression; many had undiagnosed PND (their partners were my patients and they hadn’t sought help for themselves); most of the dads were having a hard time as they came to grips with fatherhood.
+Some of the dads I’ve seen had diagnosed perinatal depression and anxiety; many had undiagnosed PNDA (their partners were my patients and they hadn’t sought help for themselves); most of the dads were having a hard time as they came to grips with fatherhood.

 When does having a hard time become a mental health problem?